Long-term use of common medications that help alleviate heartburn have been linked to an increased risk of early death.

 - Obtain a healthy weight through diet and exercise.

 - Eat smaller meals.
 Additionally, avoid consuming large quantities of fluids with meals.

 - Avoid large meals close to bedtime.

-- Avoid lying down after eating.
+- Remain upright after eating.

 - Avoid foods high in saturated fats and simple sugars.

 - Avoid beverages containing acid (red wine, carbonated beverages, orange juice, tomato juice, citrus fruit juices).